BossCrafty/music-lettuce-tomato/README.md

 # music-lettuce-tomato
-documentation on the music format in Harvest Moon: Magical Melody
+documentation on the sequenced music format in Harvest Moon: Magical Melody

 ---